minkeymouse/nowcasting-kr/STATUS.md

 ## Iteration Summary

 **What Was Done This Iteration:**
-- ✅ **Fixed table/plot generation scripts** - Fixed code issues in table/plot generation pipeline:
-  - Fixed `cursor-headless.sh` to call correct scripts (`table_forecasts.py`, `table_nowcasts.py`, `plot_forecasts.py`, `plot_nowcasts.py`) instead of non-existent `table.py` and `plot.py`
-  - Enhanced `table_nowcasts.py` to handle both flat `results` structure (current failed backtests) and `results_by_timepoint` structure (after re-run)
-  - Enhanced `plot_nowcasts.py` to handle both structures gracefully, showing placeholders for failed backtests
-  - Code now properly handles current state (all backtests failed with flat structure) and future state (successful backtests with timepoint structure)
+- ✅ **Enhanced DDFM metrics documentation in report** - Added missing DDFM metrics documentation to report sections:
+  - Added `calculate_relative_skill_assessment()` documentation to `2_methodology.tex` (line 94) - provides skill-like evaluation using error metrics when predictions unavailable
+  - Added `calculate_near_linear_collapse_detection()` documentation to `2_methodology.tex` (line 95) - detects when DDFM and DFM errors are within numerical precision (< 0.01 absolute, < 0.1% relative)
+  - Added references to relative skill assessment, near-linear collapse detection, and quantile-based error metrics to `3_results_forecasting.tex` (lines 88-92) - ensures results section properly documents all DDFM metrics improvements
+  - Added references to these metrics in `6_discussion.tex` (lines 117-125) - ensures discussion section documents DDFM metrics enhancements
+  - All DDFM metrics improvements now fully documented across methodology, results, and discussion sections
-- ✅ **Documentation updates** - Updated STATUS.md, ISSUES.md, CONTEXT.md to track project state:
+- ✅ **Documentation updates** - Updated STATUS.md, ISSUES.md, CONTEXT.md to track project state
-  - STATUS.md: Updated to document current experiment state (models trained, backtests failed, forecasting results exist)
-  - ISSUES.md: Reorganized DDFM metrics improvement research plan with more detailed action items and execution commands
-  - CONTEXT.md: Updated to reflect current state of experiments and code improvements
-- ⚠️ **No new experiments run** - No new training, forecasting, or backtesting executed this iteration (Agent cannot execute scripts per user rules)
-- ⚠️ **No tables/plots regenerated** - Tables and plots exist from previous regeneration (Dec 9 10:00), not regenerated this iteration.
-Generation scripts are now fixed and ready for next regeneration.
-- ⚠️ **PDF not compiled** - Report sections ready but compilation requires manual execution (Agent cannot execute scripts): `cd nowcasting-report && ./compile.sh`

 **What Was NOT Done This Iteration:**
 - ❌ **No new experiments executed** - No new training, forecasting, or backtesting run this iteration (Agent cannot execute scripts per user rules)
+- ❌ **No tables/plots regenerated** - Tables and plots exist from previous regeneration (Dec 9 10:28), not regenerated this iteration.
+Generation scripts are ready for next regeneration after experiments.
-- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run to verify fixes work (models exist, can verify now)
+- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests cannot be re-run until models are trained (checkpoint/ is empty)
 - ❌ **DDFM improvements NOT verified with new results** - Code improvements implemented but forecasting not re-run to compare with baseline (results exist but may be from before improvements)
 - ❌ **Phase 0 correlation analysis NOT executed** - Function exists but not run (~15 min, no training required)
 - ❌ **Baseline metrics analysis NOT executed** - Instructions added to ISSUES.md but not yet run
-- ❌ **PDF not compiled** - Report sections finalized but compilation requires manual execution (Agent cannot execute scripts): `cd nowcasting-report && ./compile.sh`
+- ❌ **PDF not compiled** - Report sections ready but compilation requires manual execution (Agent cannot execute scripts): `cd nowcasting-report && ./compile.sh`
-- ✅ **Report sections finalized** - All report sections reviewed and verified for completeness and consistency this iteration

 **Critical State:**
-- **Models**: ✅ **TRAINED** - `checkpoint/` contains 12 model.pkl files (trained Dec 9 02:35-02:47).
-All 12 models exist: 3 targets × 4 models (ARIMA, VAR, DFM, DDFM)
+- **Models**: ❌ **NOT TRAINED** - `checkpoint/` directory is EMPTY (no model.pkl files found).
+This is a CRITICAL issue - models must be trained before forecasting/backtesting can proceed.
 - **Backtests**: ❌ **ALL FAILED** - All 6 DFM/DDFM backtest JSON files show "status": "failed" with CUDA tensor conversion errors.
-Code is fixed (`.cpu().numpy()` pattern added) but backtests not yet re-run to verify fixes work
+Code is fixed (`.cpu().numpy()` pattern added) but backtests cannot be re-run until models are trained.
 - **Forecasting**: ⚠️ **RESULTS EXIST** - `outputs/experiments/aggregated_results.csv` exists (265 lines: 264 data rows + 1 header).
-Results may be from runs before latest code improvements.
-Cannot determine if results reflect latest improvements without re-running forecasting
+Results exist but cannot determine when they were generated or if they reflect latest code improvements.
+Models are not trained, so these results may be from a previous training run.
-- **Tables/Plots**: ✅ **REGENERATED** - All required tables and plots regenerated from current experiment results (Dec 9 10:00), correctly reflect current state (forecasting results exist, nowcasting all failed)
+- **Tables/Plots**: ✅ **EXIST** - All required tables and plots exist from previous regeneration (Dec 9 10:28), correctly reflect current state (forecasting results exist, nowcasting all failed, models not trained).
+Not regenerated this iteration.

 **Action Required for Next Iteration:**
-- **PRIORITY 0 (Immediate - No Training Required)**:
+- **PRIORITY 0 (CRITICAL - Blocking All Experiments)**:
-  - **ACTION 1: Baseline Metrics Analysis** (~5 min) - Run `detect_ddfm_linearity()` and `analyze_ddfm_prediction_quality()` on existing `aggregated_results.csv` to establish quantitative baseline.
-Status: ⚠️ NOT EXECUTED - Can be run immediately.
-  - **ACTION 2: Phase 0 Correlation Analysis** (~15 min) - Run `analyze_correlation_structure()` for all 3 targets to validate improvement strategy.
-Status: ⚠️ NOT EXECUTED - Function exists, ready to run.
+  - **Train models** - `checkpoint/` directory is EMPTY, models must be trained first
+  - Action: Step 1 should run `bash agent_execute.sh train` to train all 12 models (3 targets × 4 models)
+  - Blocking: All forecasting and backtesting experiments are blocked until models are trained
+  - KOEQUIPTE DDFM settings (will be auto-applied during training): encoder [64, 32, 16], tanh activation, weight_decay=1e-4, 150 epochs, mult_epoch_pretrain=2, batch_size=64
+- **PRIORITY 1 (After Training - Critical)**:
+  - **Re-run backtesting** - After models are trained, verify CUDA tensor conversion fixes work
-- **PRIORITY 1 (Critical - Models Exist)**: Re-run backtesting - Models exist (12 model.pkl files in checkpoint/), Step 1 should run `bash agent_execute.sh backtest` to verify CUDA tensor conversion fixes work.
-All 6 backtest JSON files currently show "status": "failed" with CUDA errors.
-Code is fixed but needs experimental verification.
+  - Action: Step 1 should run `bash agent_execute.sh backtest` to verify CUDA fixes work
+  - Current state: All 6 backtest JSON files show "status": "failed" with CUDA errors
+  - Code fix: CUDA tensor conversion errors fixed in code (`.cpu().numpy()` pattern added) - NOT VERIFIED BY EXPERIMENTS
+- **PRIORITY 2 (After Training - High)**:
+  - **Re-run forecasting** - After models are trained, verify results reflect latest code improvements
-- **PRIORITY 2 (High - Models Exist)**: Re-run forecasting - Models exist, Step 1 should run `bash agent_execute.sh forecast` to generate new results with trained models.
-Current results may be from runs before latest code improvements.
-Need to verify results reflect latest improvements (deeper encoder, tanh, weight_decay for KOEQUIPTE).
+  - Action: Step 1 should run `bash agent_execute.sh forecast` to generate new results with trained models
+  - Current results may be from runs before latest code improvements
+  - Need to verify results reflect latest improvements (deeper encoder, tanh, weight_decay for KOEQUIPTE)
+- **PRIORITY 3 (Optional - No Training Required)**:
+  - **Phase 0 Correlation Analysis** (~15 min) - Run `analyze_correlation_structure()` for all 3 targets to validate improvement strategy.
+Function exists, ready to run.
+  - **Baseline Metrics Analysis** (~5 min) - Run `detect_ddfm_linearity()` and `analyze_ddfm_prediction_quality()` on existing `aggregated_results.csv` to establish quantitative baseline
 - **After experiments**: Regenerate tables/plots if results change (generation code ready and verified)

 ---

 ## Current State (Verified by Inspection - CORRECTED)

-**Training**: ✅ **TRAINED** - `checkpoint/` directory contains 12 model.pkl files (trained Dec 9 02:35-02:47)
+**Training**: ❌ **NOT TRAINED** - `checkpoint/` directory is EMPTY (no model.pkl files found)
-- **Model Files**: All 12 models exist (3 targets × 4 models: ARIMA, VAR, DFM, DDFM)
+- **Model Files**: NO models exist - checkpoint directory verification shows 0 files
-- **Training Date**: Dec 9 02:35-02:47 (models trained before this iteration)
-- **Note**: Models exist and can be used for forecasting and backtesting experiments
+- **Previous Status**: STATUS.md previously claimed models were trained (Dec 9 02:35-02:47), but directory inspection shows this is incorrect
+- **Note**: Models must be trained before forecasting/backtesting experiments can proceed.
+Training logs exist in `log/` directory, suggesting training was attempted but checkpoints were not saved or were deleted.
-- **Action Required**: None - models are trained and ready for use
+- **Action Required**: CRITICAL - Models must be trained via `bash agent_execute.sh train` before any forecasting/backtesting can proceed

 **Forecasting**: ⚠️ **RESULTS EXIST** - `outputs/experiments/aggregated_results.csv` exists (264 rows)
 - VAR/DFM/DDFM: Valid results for all 3 targets × 22 horizons (results exist)